cdslaborg/paramonte/pubs/ParaMonte/kernel/JOSS2020/paper.md

 Efficient continuous external storage of the output of ParaDRAM simulations is essential for both the post-processing of the results and the restart functionality of the simulations, should any interruptions happen at runtime.
 However, as the number of dimensions or the complexity of the target density increases, such external storage of the output can easily become a challenge and a bottleneck in the speed of an otherwise high-performance ParaDRAM sampler.
 Given the currently-available computational technologies, input/ouput (IO) to external hard-drives can be 2-3 orders of magnitude slower than the Random Access Memory (RAM) storage.

 To alleviate the effects of such external-IO speed bottlenecks, the ParaDRAM sampler implements a novel method of carefully storing the resulting MCMC chains in a small *compact*, yet ASCII human-readable, format in external output files.
 This **compact-chain** (as opposed to the **verbose (Markov)-chain**) format leads to significant speedup of the simulation while requiring 4-100 times less external memory to store the chains in the external output files.
 The exact amount of reduction in the external memory usage depends on the efficiency of the sampler.
 Additionally, the format of output file can be set by the user to `binary`, further reducing the memory foot-print of the simulation while increasing the simulation speed.
 The implementation details of this compact-chain format are extensively discussed in [@ShahmoradiGS:2020], [@ShahmoradiADS:2020].

+## Sample refinement

+In addition to the output `*_progress.txt`, `*_report.txt`, `*_chain.txt` files, each ParaDRAM sampling generates a `*_sample.txt` file containing the final refined decorrelated sample from the objective function.
+To do so, the sampler computes the Integrated AutoCorrelation (IAC) of the chain along each dimension of the domain of the objective function.
+However, the majority of existing methods for the calculation of IAC tend to underestimate this quantity.

+Therefore, to ensure the final sample resulting from a ParaDRAM simulation is fully decorrelated, we have implemented a novel approach that aggressively and recursively refines the resulting Markov chain from a ParaDRAM simulation until no trace of autocorrelation is left in the final refined sample.
+This approach optionally involves two separate phases of sample refinement,

+1. At the first stage, the Markov chain is decorrelated recursively, for as long as needed, based on the IAC of its compact format, where only the the uniquely-visited states are kept in the (compact) chain.
+1. Once the Markov chain is refined such that its compact format is fully decorrelated, the second phase of decorrelation begins, during which the Markov chain is decorrelated based on the IAC of the chain in its verbose (Markov) format.
+This process is repeated recursively for as long as there is any residual autocorrelation in the refined sample.

+We have empirically noticed, via numerous experimentations, that this recursive aggressive approach is superior to other existing methods of sample refinement in generating final refines samples that are neither too small in size nor correlated.

 ## The restart functionality